 A downed wire that is sparking, smoking or burning is a hazardous condition.
 Please call 911.

 If you see a downed wire (that is not sparking, smoking or burning) and have not lost power but have instead lost cable or phone service, then please call your cable or telephone service provider.
-If you are unsure, stay away from the wire and please continue to the form.
+If you are unsure, stay away from the wire.

 Loss of Power